scrabbletank/farhome-rules/rulesdoc.md

 #### Strengthened Bond
 *Requires proficiency in nature, 2 Willpower*

-While adjacent to your companion you have expertise in Intimidation, Survival, and Perception checks.
+While adjacent to your companion you have expertise in Intimidation, Survival, and Perception challenges.
 Your companion may use your Willpower save instead of theirs.

 #### Tag Team
 *Requires proficiency in nature, 3rd level*